-- 1. On your first day of absence, you must: - Telephone the nursery yourself and speak to the manager (on duty) - Give brief details of your illness and your expected length of absence.

-Text messages and emails are not an acceptable form of communication for this purpose.
-Contact someone within one hour of your normal start time.
-If you are due to start at \7:30/\8:00am then please attempt to contact the manager at least an hour before your shift is due to start.
+- 1. On your first day of absence, you must: - Telephone the nursery and speak to the manager - Give brief details of your illness and your expected length of absence. - Telephone and speak to someone yourself.
+Text message and emails are not an acceptable form of communication for this purpose.
+Contact nursery within one hour of your normal start time.
+If you are due to start at 7:30 then please leave

-You should contact the nursery every day that you are absent in the first week of absence.

-2. On returning to work you must complete a copy of the 'Employee's statement of sickness self-certification form'.
-This should be signed by nursery management.

-3. For absences of more than seven consecutive days, including the weekend and non-working days, you must provide a 'fit note' completed by a qualified medical practitioner for the period of absence.

-After returning to work from any sickness absence leave, a 'return to work' interview will be undertaken by the employee and line manager.
+- a message on the answer phone or contact the manager at least half an hour before your shift is due to start. - You must continue to update the nursery on the expected length of absence so that they can cover your absence - 2.
+On returning to work you must complete a copy of the 'Employee's statement of sickness self-certification form'.
+This should be signed by nursery management. - 3.
+For absences of more than seven consecutive days, you must provide a 'fit note' completed by a qualified medical practitioner for the period of absence. - 4.
+After returning to work from any sickness absence leave, a 'return to work' interview may be undertaken by the employee and line manager.
+This will not happen in all circumstances, and we may hold such meetings at our discretion.
+However, such meetings will normally be held in the following circumstances: - Where the absence has exceeded 14 days - Where the nature of the illness means that duties on return to work may need to be altered and clarification and/or consultation is required - Where a member of staff has had two or more absences in 12 weeks.